 Cohort – Set of salmon that could potentially spawn together.
 Not set of offspring descended from a set of parents that spawned together.

-CRR (Cohort Replacement Rate) – Number of offspring produced a cohort of parents, divided by the number of parents in the cohort.
+CRR (Cohort Replacement Rate) – Number of offspring produced by a cohort of parents, divided by the number of parents in the cohort.

 Fitness – Number of offspring that return as an adult